faizanbashir/faizanbashir.github.io/_posts/golang/2023-06-02-introduction-to-grpc.md

 subclass: 'post tag-golang'
 author: faizan
 excerpt: Dive into the world of gRPC - a robust RPC framework by Google.
 Discover its fundamental concepts, learn about Protocol Buffers and proto files, and understand its various communication modes in this comprehensive introduction.
-social_excrpt: "Social Media Excerpt**: Explore the realm of #gRPC, a high-performance #RPC framework developed by Google.
+social_excrpt: "Explore the realm of #gRPC, a high-performance #RPC framework developed by Google.
 There's much to uncover, from defining services in #Proto files to handling different communication modes!
 Discover how gRPC can level up your microservices architecture. #ProtocolBuffers #Microservices #DistributedSystems #DeveloperTools"
 ---

 # Introduction to gRPC